17 Feb Most Sustainable Companies In The World Honored At 2020 SEAL Sustainability Awards

 ABOUT THE SEAL AWARDS

-- Sustainability Awards – honors the most sustainable companies in the world.
+- Business Sustainability Awards – honors the most sustainable companies in the world, like Adidas, AMD, Cisco, and Tide

-- Environmental Journalism Awards – representative past winners include journalists from Guardian, New York Times, and Vox
+- Environmental Journalism Awards – representative past winners include journalists from Guardian, New York Times, and Grist

 - Environmental Research Grants

-SEAL Awards is an independent organization that is not affiliated with the CDP or SAM Corporate Sustainability Assessment.
-The selection process for the SEAL Organizational Impact Award drew entirely upon publicly available information from each of the CDP and SAM CSA.
+SEAL Awards is not affiliated with the CDP, CSA, or S&P Global.
+The selection process for the SEAL Organizational Impact Award drew entirely upon publicly available information from each of the CDP and CSA.

 READ OUR WINNERS’ OWN ANNOUNCEMENTS